verv0022/CBSA-Helper/README.md

 ![UsageScenarios](images/scenario.png)

 ### Dialog Scripts
 Once we had outlined some key features, we created dialog scripts.
 Dialog scripts help us to see how users will interact with the voice assistant in real life.
 A user may say too little, too much, or say things that we weren’t expecting.
 Writing dialog scripts helps us visualize the conversation.

 ![DialogScripts](images/dialog_scripts.png)

 ### Dialog Flow
 After creating the scripts, we wanted to explore the way the conversations with our voice assistant would go a bit more.
 We created a dialog flow chart of different conversation paths a user can take.
-Similar to an information architecture this maps out the experience a user has with application.
+Similar to an information architecture this maps out the experience a user has with the application.
 ![DialogFlow](images/dialog_flow.png)

 ### Information Architecture
+Used more for convention mobile applications we thought it would be a good idea to also include a more standard information architecture of the dialog flow.
+This helps our developers visualize the map of conversation flow and the experience a user has with the voice assistant.
 ![InformationArchitecture](images/information_architecture.png)

 ### Storyboards